upper/gopkg/README.md

 communication from `go get`, if any other kind of request is received it will return a `404` error.

-But fear not, you can run vanity with `nginx` easily by using that fact:
+But fear not, you can run `vanity` with `nginx` easily by using that fact, plus you can have pretty documentation for humans at your custom domain and also be able to use the same URL as an import path for `go get` with no effort.

+Let's see an example:

 ```
 vanity -addr 127.0.0.1:9192 -repo-root https://github.com/upper \